Can a Specially Designed Body Pillow Prevent Your Acid Reflux?

 “After the MUSC study, Cleveland Clinic approached Amenity Health and asked if we could test the pillow on patients with GERD,” says Dr. Gabbard.

-Researchers at Cleveland Clinic, led by Dr. Gabbard, focused on GERD patients who had symptoms, even though they were taking medications.
-The people involved in the study answered questions about their symptoms both before and after the study.
-The study participants slept on the pillow every night for two weeks.
+Researchers at Cleveland Clinic, led by Dr. Gabbard, focused on GERD patients who had symptoms despite taking medications.
+Study participants slept on the pillow every night for two weeks.
+Those involved answered questions about their symptoms both before and after the study.

 “Based on their own reports, the participants showed a significant improvement in symptoms of heartburn and regurgitation,” Dr. Gabbard says.